 You may think that figuring out how to rotate the objects to face the camera would be a complicated problem.
 It is not necessarily so.
 The simplest method is to have the bill-boards face not the camera but the viewing plane, so that all billboards are parallel to each other as well as to the viewing plane.
 If the billboards face the viewing plane, they are view plane oriented.
-This is a simplification that is very effective.
+This is a very effective simplification.